 - And much more

 Grace Goals can be purchased any time during the year, just as we can set goals any time of the year.
-In the next few days, however, there is a special bonus when you purchase Grace Goals between 15 December and 23 December.
-Keep reading to find out more.
+However, there’s usually a special bonus during the holidays, so be on the lookout.

 4. Envision it